jimmyhuang007/TimeSheet-App/README.md

 **Summary** :

 The timesheet application is application designed for employees to process time reporting procedure more efficiently and effectively.
-This technical guide severs to provide an explanation regarding the setup as well as the logics behind the application.

-**Configuration** :
+** Main Configuration** :

-While the application should be able to run on other environments, doing so may require translation of syntaxes to that specific environment.
-For instance, some MS SQL syntax differs from MySQL.

 - Database: Microsoft SQL Server 2017
 - While it is possible to use just the command tool, the interaction with MS SQL is primary conducted through the SQL Server Management Studio (SSMS)